bharadwaj-raju/PySoundGen/README.md

 # PySoundGen

-Python script to generate sounds and music from sound waves.
+Python script to generate sounds and music from (descriptions of) sound waves.

 ![plot](plot.png)